energywebfoundation/origin/docs/trade/exchange-core.md

 # Exchange Core - @energyweb/exchange-core
 [**Source code on GitHub**](https://github.com/energywebfoundation/origin/tree/master/packages/trade/exchange-core)

-The Exchange Core package provides the Matching Engine class, which contains the Exchange's matching engine functionality.
+The Exchange Core package provides the [Matching Engine class](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-core/src/MatchingEngine.ts), which contains the Exchange's matching engine functionality.
 It processes [orders](../user-guide-glossary.md#order) (which can be [bids](../user-guide-glossary.md#bid) or [asks](../user-guide-glossary.md#ask) and [direct buys](../user-guide-glossary.md#direct-buy) from the exchange.

-In the case of a new bid or ask, the Matching Engine will compare it to all active orders in the [order book](../user-guide-glossary.md#order-book) to see if there is a match, and if so, will execute a trade.
+When a new bid or ask is submitted, the Matching Engine will compare it to all active orders in the [order book](../user-guide-glossary.md#order-book) to see if there is a match, and if so, will execute a trade.
 See the source code for the Matching Engine class [here](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-core/src/MatchingEngine.ts#L85).

 The Matching Engine is a [generic class](https://www.typescriptlang.org/docs/handbook/2/generics.html#generic-classes) that takes in two parameters, **TProduct** and **TProductFilter**.
 The parameters are generic so that developers can provide their own implementation of Product and Product Filters based on implementation needs.